IEA sees new era, no quick rebound in oil prices

 Barring any new supply disruption, "downward price pressures could build further in the first half of 2015", it said.

-Oil prices have fallen 30 percent since peaking in June, pressured by a strong U.S. dollar and rising U.S. light oil output while largely ignoring the impact of Libyan supply disruptions.
+Oil prices have fallen 30 percent since peaking in June, pressured by a strong U.S. dollar and rising U.S. light, tight oil output while largely ignoring the impact of Libyan supply disruptions.

 Benchmark Brent crude oil was up 50 cents at $77.99 a barrel by 0910 GMT on Friday, having dropped from above $115 in June.